engineyard/ey-docs/pages/database-restore.md

 * [Scenario 2][2]: You need to move an existing database to a new environment, for example, because:

-    * You are moving your application and database from another provider to Engine Yard Cloud.
     * You are upgrading database versions, for example, moving from a PostgreSQL 9.0 environment to a PostgreSQL 9.1 environment.
     * You want a copy of your production database for stress testing on a different non-production environment.

-**Important!** If you are restoring a database from
+    * You are moving your application and database from another provider to Engine Yard Cloud.

 <h2 id="topic1">Restore your database (Scenario 1)</h2>